ajahne/blog/_drafts/2020-6-14-representation-matters.md

 We all need someone like this.
 A professor, a colleague, a coach.

-This in part drives me to mentor, to be a [board member at Tufts](https://engineering.tufts.edu/cs/community/externaladvisoryboard), to volunteer, and give back in whatever way I can.
+This in part drives me to mentor, to be a [board member at Tufts](https://engineering.tufts.edu/cs/community/externaladvisoryboard), to volunteer, and give back in whatever way I am able.
 Humbled if I can inspire, hoping that I do nothing less.